-Modeling pattern Naming pattern Assign the caused disorder (X) as a supertype, or ensure that the caused disorder is a supertype following classification X caused by Y Assign the causal factor (Y) as the value of a Causative agent (attribute) Example: 291000119100 Contact dermatitis caused by chemical (disorder) Incorrectly named legacy examples (not to be repeated): Choking due to airways obstruction (finding) Coma associated with diabetes mellitus (disorder) Laser-induced burn (disorder)
+· Modeling pattern Naming pattern Assign the caused disorder (X) as a supertype, or ensure that the caused disorder is a supertype following classification X caused by Y Assign the causal factor (Y) as the value of a Causative agent (attribute) Example: 291000119100 Contact dermatitis caused by chemical (disorder) Incorrectly named legacy examples (not to be repeated): Choking due to airway obstruction (finding) Coma associated with diabetes mellitus (disorder) Laser-induced burn (disorder)

-Temporal sequencing without causation
+Temporal sequenc ng without causation

-Modeling captures and emphasizes non-overlap .
-Explicit causation may be captured using both due to AND after relationships, as in the truth table above.

 Modeling pattern Naming pattern

-Temporal sequencing without causation

 Assign the condition or procedure that occurred first in the patient as the target of an After (attribute) relationship.
-Assign the condition that occurred second as a supertype (or ensure its presence in the ancestor tree).

-· For example,

-402490007 |Calcinosis following localized fat necrosis (disorder)|

-The fat necrosis occurred first in the patient, so this concept will have an After (attribute) with a value of Fat necrosis (disorder).
-The calcinosis occurred secondarily, and thus Calcinosis (disorder) is a supertype of this concept.
+Assign the condition that occurred second as a supertype (or ensure its presence in the ancestor tree). • For example, 402490007 Calcinosis following localized fat necrosis (disorder) The fat necrosis occurred first in the patient, so this concept will have an After (attribute) with a value of Fat necrosis (disorder).
+The calcinosis occurred secondarily, and thus Calcinosis (disorder) is a supertype of this concept. • For example, 16055031000119100 Astigmatism of right eye following operative procedure (disorder) The operative procedure occurred first in the patient, so this concept will have an After (attribute) with a value of Surgical procedure (procedure).

-For disorders with a temporal relationship to a surgical procedure, assign an additional supertype of $116223007\ | Complication (disorder) |$ .

-• For example,

-16055031000119100 |Astigmatism of right eye following operative procedure (disorder)|

-The operative procedure occurred first in the patient, so this concept will have an After (attribute) with a value of Surgical procedure (procedure).
 The astigmatism occurred secondarily, so Astigmatism (disorder) is a supertype of this concept.
-Because this disorder has a temporal relationship to a surgical procedure, an additional supertype of Complication (disorder) is assigned.

-Where X occurs after Y:

-- if it is not specified that X is due to Y (although causality is frequently implied), construct the FSN as X following Y - if it is specified that X is due to Y, construct the FSN as X due to and following Y
+Where X occurs after Y: if it is not specified that X is due to Y (although causality is frequently implied), construct the FSN as X following Y